 The high toll of distracted driving can add up, but it will go away in time – provided you don’t get another ticket.
-The Georgia Department of Driver Services assigns various points for driving infractions, but residents can obtain a points reduction of up to seven points once per every five years.
+The Georgia Department of Driver Services assigns various points for driving infractions, but residents can obtain a points reduction of up to seven points once every five years.

-Cheapest Car Insurance Companies in GA for Drivers With Bad Credit
+Average Car Insurance Rates for Drivers With Bad Credit

 Credit scores act as an important component for insurance companies when developing quotes because the scores help them assess an applicant’s ability to pay their monthly premiums.
 Experian states that a credit score of 670 serves as the lowest number considered “good.”
 As of 2019, Georgia holds an average credit score of 682.
 The higher your credit score, the lower the auto insurance premiums you will likely have to pay.